orizabal/orizabal/README.md

 ### Hi, I'm Sam 👋🏽

 I'm a Systems Design Engineering student at the University of Waterloo.
 I'm currently reimagining government services as a Full Stack Developer intern at the Ontario Digital Service.
-I've previously interned at Stratus360 and Imagine Communications.
+I am also building a platform to host online fundraisers as a project developer with UW Blueprint.

+I am looking for internship opportunities for summer 2021! 👩🏽‍💻